fsharp/fslang-suggestions/README.md

 1. things we have previousy decided "not to do"
 2. things where we decided to do X, considered Y, and by doing X implicitly decided not to do Y
-3. things we thought about doing andd left open the future possibility of doing them
+3. things we thought about doing and left open the future possibility of doing them
 4. things we never thought of before

 Most of the existing open suggestions are in category 3 or 4.
 In general things in categories 1 and 2 won't be reconsidered unless there is a really very strong case, e.g. because of a change in circumstance.
 Many suggestions will thus be closed with responses like "we considered this in F# 2.0 and decided against this".
 The design notes for F# 2.0-3.0 are only available in email form, we will gradually try to make them available from our archives.